-The statement of financial position as at 31 March 2024 shows net assets of £36.2 million.
-Funding for sportscotland in 2024/25 has been approved by the Scottish Parliament and there is no reason to believe that future funding and budgetary approval will not be forthcoming.
+The statement of financial position as at 31 March 2024 shows net assets of £45,479k.
+Funding for sportscotland National Lottery Distribution Fund in 2024/25 continues to be provided by the National Lottery Distribution Fund and there is no reason to believe that future funding and budgetary approval will not be forthcoming.
 It has accordingly been considered appropriate to prepare these financial statements on a 'going concern' basis.

+Forbes Dunlop

-Forbes Dunlop Chief Executive and Accountable Officer
+Chief Executive and Accountable Officer